-Anticipated outcome: (1) Aim 2 will increase our understanding regarding fundamental concepts of animal movement in contaminated regions and how their response to contamination affects movement trajectories expressed, for example, in displacement and tortuosity.
+Anticipated outcome: (1) Specific Aim 2 will increase our understanding regarding fundamental concepts of animal movement in contaminated regions and how their response to contamination affects movement trajectories expressed in displacement and tortuosity, for example.

-(2) Aim 2 will create the first “sandbox” virtual arena where virtual animal responses to marine pollution can be examined at variable scales.
+(2) Specific Aim 2 will create the first “sandbox” virtual arena where virtual animal responses to marine pollution can be examined at variable scales.
 Our platform will be open access for the scientific community, enabling the simulation of animal movement in contaminated regions.

-(3) Aim 2 will create the quantitative framework and the intermediate connecting link required to incorporate our Aim 1 experimental results into our larval dispersal biophysical models (Aim 3).
-It will also allow a quantitative transition between scales using sub-sampling statistics.
+(3) Specific Aim 2 will create the quantitative framework and intermediate connecting link required to incorporate the experimental results of Specific Aim 1 into our larval dispersal biophysical models (Specific Aim 3).
+Specific Aim 2 will also allow a quantitative transition between scales using sub-sampling statistics.

-Dispersal and Connectivity Modeling
+Dispersal and connectivity modeling